2003scape/rsc-data/README.md

         "bars": [
             [1, 1, [1, 2, 2, 2, 3], [1, 3], 1], // ...
         ],
+        "items": [
             "169": { // smelted bar item index
                 // base experience - multiplied by amount of bars required "experience": 50,
                 "items": [ // follows the same tree as smithing.bars above {
                         "level": 1,
                         "id": 62,
-                    // only specified to override or if this is an additional
+                        // only specified to override or if this is an
-                    // menu (which bronze and steel bars have) "bars": 1,
+                        // additional menu (which bronze and steel bars have) "bars": 1,
                         // only specified to override the bar experience rate.
                         // give constant experience for this item only "experience": 100
                     }, // ...
                 ]
             }, // ...
+        ]
     }
 }
 ```